6 Types of Nonprofit Web Design and When to Use Them

 As you choose your color scheme, take care not to get carried away.
 Using too many colors on your website or in your organization’s branding can muddy your brand identity and make it difficult for supporters to recognize your organization.

-Work with a graphic design service.
+Work with a consultant.

 Wrapping Up